the first Royal Navy ship of that name, was ordered on 9 December 1916

 1858 15.4ft).
 Again secured to East Pier and embarked approximately

 1060 troops, returning to Dover at 2235 .
 Troops disembarked and Wolsey oiled.
-On one of two crossings to Dunkirk that day she had an RAF officer, Gordon MacIntyre, aboard whose photographs illustrate events.
+A young RAF officer, Gordon MacIntyre, took some remarkable photographs on one of the two crossings HMS Wolsey made that day.

 Embarked Colonel Blake RAMC and medical stores and sailed for Bray Beach.